Downlink/test/Readme.md

 You can deploy multiple public device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning a public server.

+Your device servers will be accessible through its user assigned *device id* from client applications.

-*m2m* can run alongside with other applications from your remote devices or endpoints.
+It can run alongside with other applications from your remote devices or endpoints.

 You can set multiple *channel data* or *HTTP API* resources on your device servers.
 If your remote endpoint is a Raspberry Pi, you can set *GPIO resources* directly from the API.

-Your device servers will be accessible through its user assigned *device id* from client applications.

 Access to clients and devices is restricted to authenticated and authorized users only.